 There were COVID-19 policies and procedures in place which were reflective of best practice guidance.
 A review of records evidenced that appropriate risk assessments concerning staffing, clinical treatments and clinical and non-clinical areas had been completed.
+Ms Thomas confirmed the air changes by email to RQIA on the 6 January 2022.

 The management of operations in response to the pandemic was discussed with members of the dental team.
 These discussions included the application of the Health and Social Care Board (HSCB) operational guidance and focused on social distancing, training of staff, and enhanced cross-infection control procedures.
-There is an identified COVID-19 lead and arrangements are in place to ensure the dental team are regularly reviewing COVID-19 advisory information, guidance and alerts
+There is an identified COVID-19 lead and arrangements are in place to ensure the dental team are regularly reviewing COVID-19 advisory information, guidance and alerts.